We met in a room with no furniture, no running water, and one light bulb. But on every face was a restless longing to know their Savior.

 We are beyond excited to be on this mission journey!
 Both of us had the privilege of growing up in the mission field.
 Our parents showed us the needs of the world.

-Emma was born into a missionary family that served in Africa for 17 years and then on the island of Papua, Indonesia.
+Stephanie was born into a missionary family that served in Africa for 17 years and then on the island of Papua, Indonesia.
 She grew up hearing her dad’s bush plane flying in and out of the grass airstrip right outside her bedroom window.
 She has many fond memories of helping her parents with medical emergencies and dentistry, translating, flying with her dad, and of course making beautiful, lifelong friendships with local people.
 To this day, she enjoys Indonesian food more than American food.
 At age 14 she preached her first evangelistic series and felt God calling her to work for Him overseas for the rest of her life.

-Noah has a head start in ministering to the Great River people because he already speaks their language.
+Joshua has a head start in ministering to the Great River people because he already speaks their language.
 He was seven years old in 1995 when his family went out as

 AFM missionaries.
 He was baptized at age 11 in a swimming hole filled by monsoon rains and surrounded by green rice fields.
 After graduating from college, a one-year student-missionary trip with AFM to the Great River Project turned into almost four years.
 He had the joy of praying with secret Muslim-background believers and telling the creation story for the first time to his friends by lamplight on hot evenings.
 He saw that there was a big work to do there, and God needed someone willing to go.